 So if someone isn’t following through on something they agreed to, don’t be afraid to remind them.

-While it can be frustrating to write your thesis in an ultra-competitive or toxic environment, this experience will help you to excel in your future career.
+You might be wondering how to write your thesis in an ultra-competitive or toxic environment, but this experience will help you to excel in your future career.

 At the workplace, these strategies will help you to communicate with confidence earn respect from your supervisor.